kelmo974/forestry_learning/READ.md

 2. Significance: The false positives no placed into a quasi-audit file provide the forestry team with cause to further investigate those specific areas.
 It's possible that this list captures hyper localized storms, illegal deforestation, or some unknown pest that toppled trees.

 3. Room for improvement:
 Noticed some common_tree name values with spaces or different joining characters.
 The species reference listed was integrated later in the process and I was sure to format the field names accordingly, but should've reviewed and sychronized the values within as well.
 The model succeeded to a high degree in what it set out to do considering the parameters it was fed.
 It would be interesting to include some other basics such as elevation and slope to see how they affect the predictions.
 A true risk factor feature would be very handy to introduce as opposed to the model inferring and assigning that lightly-weighted variable to the model.
 I'd like to work with spectral signatures someday.
 It stands to reason that the color aspect of satellite images could prove to be extremely useful in such analyses.
+Perhaps 7 years of forest growth is considered too much time.
+Should I have limited the survey history further?